 1. Introduction

-A combined water system is an operations and modeling system that combine a water distribution system (WDS); an urban drainage system (UDS), and a water reuse system (WRS).
-A water distribution system aims to supply a sufficient quantity of water from water sources to consumers at an adequate water pressure and lofty water quality so that water is supplied even in abnormal circumstances in the same way as it would be under normal circumstances.
-Stormwater drainage systems allow to prevent inundation damage caused by flooding and improve public health.
+A combined water system is an operations and modeling system that combines a water distribution system (WDS), an urban drainage system (UDS), and a water reuse system (WRS).
+A WDS aims to supply a sufficient quantity of water from water sources to consumers at an adequate water pressure and with high water quality so that water is supplied in abnormal circumstances in the same way as it would be under normal circumstances.
+Stormwater drainage systems prevent inundation damage caused by flooding and improve public health.

-Although there has been an increase in precipitation in Korea due to climate change, it is expected that the number of usable waters will continue to be insufficient [1,2].
-In addition, water shortages due to the increase in water consumption per capita and urban development are predicted.
-Accordingly, it’s necessary to establish a stormwater drainage system, ensure the efficient operation of water supply systems, and implement WRSs.
-Previous studies will focus on using rainwater to minimize the impact of drought and water shortage.
-The hydrological operation method and capacity of storage tanks in a building were determined through the analysis of the following factors: capacity, usage rate, and reliability of the rainwater storage tank, after which the effectiveness and applicability were assessed [3–6].
-In addition, Sample and Liu [7] created an optimal design by introducing a hydraulic-hydrological optimization formula that used the trade-off between the capacity of a rainwater storage tank for rainwater collection & the use time.
-Furthermore, the feasibility of water reuse in large-scale areas was evaluated from a hydraulic point of view, where: a positive evaluation was made in areas with water shortages [8].
+Although there has been an increase in precipitation in Korea due to climate change, it is expected that the amount of usable water will continue to be insufficient [1,2].
+In addition, water shortages due to increased water consumption per capita and urban development are predicted.
+Accordingly, it is necessary to establish a stormwater drainage system, ensure the efficient operation of water supply systems, and implement WRSs.
+Previous studies have focused on using rainwater to minimize the impact of drought and water shortage.
+The hydrological operation method and capacity of storage tanks in a building were determined by analyzing the capacity, usage rate, and reliability of the rainwater storage tank, after which the effectiveness and applicability were assessed [3–6].
+In addition, Sample and Liu [7] created an optimal design by introducing a hydraulic-hydrological optimization formula that used the trade-off between the capacity of a rainwater storage tank for rainwater collection and the use time.
+Furthermore, the feasibility of water reuse in large-scale areas was evaluated from a hydraulic point of view, where a positive evaluation was made in areas with water shortages [8].

-Moreover, in a study using gray water to solve water shortage, a collaborative hydraulic analysis was done with EPANET, a WDS hydraulic analysis solver.
-Sally and Mohammad [9], presented a simulation methodology for small-scale WRSs.
+Moreover, in a study using gray water to solve water shortages, a collaborative hydraulic analysis was performed with EPANET, a WDS hydraulic analysis solver.
+Sally and Mohammad [9] presented a simulation methodology for small-scale WRSs.
 The efficiency and feasibility analysis results obtained for WRSs emphasized the need for WRSs in the future in terms of sustainability [10,11].
-Momeni et-al. [12] demonstrated the economic effect of water demand reduction and water supply when utilizing WRSs by various approaches.
-In addition, some studies have improved the hydraulic stability of WDSs by predicting the demand and supply of WDSs to prepare for water shortages [13,14], although these studies improved the hydraulic stability of WDSs through rainwater reuse or water reuse, UDSs were shown to lack preparation for future uncertainties such as water shortage prevention, urban population concentration, and water shortages.
-In this way, combined hydraulic simulation is necessary absolutely to solve the problems of WDSs and UDSs at the same time.
+Momeni et al. [12] demonstrated the economic effect of water demand reduction and water supply when using WRSs by various approaches.
+In addition, some studies have improved the hydraulic stability of WDSs by predicting the demand and supply of WDSs to prepare for water shortages [13,14].
+Although these studies improved the hydraulic stability of WDSs through rainwater reuse or water reuse, UDSs were shown to lack preparation for future uncertainties such as water shortage prevention, urban population concentration, and water shortages.
+In this way, combined hydraulic simulation is necessary to solve the problems of WDSs and UDSs simultaneously.